The secret life of… fat cells

 Fat Cell ‘Plasticity’

-Adipocytes exhibit ‘phenotypic plasticity’, meaning they can transition between different functional states in response to changing environmental or physiological conditions, changing in function, structure and colour.
-Altering their size (hypertrophy and atrophy), shape (modelling), and volume (hyperplasia).
-Additionally, new fat cells forming is known as adipogenesis.
-In some cases, fat cells can adopt characteristics of other cell types in response to intrinsic cues, such as metabolic (energy) and hormonal fluctuations.
+Adipocytes exhibit phenotypic plasticity, meaning they can alter their size (hypertrophy and atrophy), shape (remodelling), and number/volume (hyperplasia).
+In some cases, fat cells can adopt the phenotype or characteristics of other cell types, or transition between different states in response to changing environmental (extrinsic cues) such as diet or temperature, or physiological conditions (intrinsic cues) such as metabolic (energy) or hormonal fluctuations.

-Beige fat demonstrates comparable thermogenic capacity to brown fat.
-Meaning it can change function from white to beige to generate heat to help maintain body temperature and increase energy expenditure.
-This adaptation can play a role in regulating body weight and metabolic health.
+Beige fat demonstrates comparable thermogenic capacity to brown fat in response to physiological demands and environmental cues across time, to generate heat, help maintain body temperature, and increase energy expenditure.
+As well as temperature control, there is much interest in this adaptation playing a role in novel treatments regulating body weight and metabolic health.

-Lipolysis also occurs during periods of rest, such as when we are sleeping, to sustain vital functions like breathing, circulation, and temperature regulation.
-It helps maintain cellular energy requirements, ensuring continuous support of essential metabolic processes during reduced physical activity.
+Lipolysis also occurs during periods of rest, to sustain vital functions like breathing, circulation, and temperature regulation.
+It helps maintain cellular energy requirements, ensuring continuous support of essential metabolic processes during reduced physical activity such as when we are sleeping.

 Fat Cells and Insulin